1976 sterling crisis: History

 Government borrowing for debt (10-year bond) increased to over 15% in the 1970s and early 1980s.

 The 1973 oil crisis caused an increase in the price of Brent Crude.

 Initiation of the inflationary cycle is traced to Anthony Barber's 1972 budget which was designed to return the Conservatives to power in an election expected in 1974 or 1975.
 This budget led to a brief period of growth known as "The Barber Boom," followed by a wage-price spiral, high inflation and currency depreciation, culminating in the 1976 sterling crisis.
 Barber was forced to introduce anti-inflation measures, along with a Price Commission and a Pay Board.
 The Conservatives lost the February 1974 general election (and the subsequent election held the same October) to Harold Wilson's Labour Party.

-The crisis came to a head during James Callaghan's term as Prime Minister, and caused the Bank of England to withdraw temporarily from the foreign exchange market.
-After the defeat of the public expenditure white paper in the House of Commons in March 1976 and the resignation of Harold Wilson, many investors became convinced sterling would soon lose value due to inflation.
+After the defeat of the 1976 public expenditure white paper in the House of Commons in March 1976 and the Bank of England withdrew temporarily from the foreign exchange market, Harold Wilson resigned as prime minister and was replaced by James Callaghan in April.
+Many investors became convinced sterling would soon lose value due to inflation.
 By June 1976, the pound had reached a record low against the dollar.

-British ally to Israel during Arab-Israeli Conflicts
+Oil shocks

 In 1967, the Suez Canal closed down for eight years following the Six-Day War of that year, when Israel took and occupied the Sinai Peninsula for 15 years.
 That triggered the 1967 Oil Embargo, which only lasted a few months.
 In 1966, the year before it closed, 20% of all world oil cargo tonnage passed through the canal, with most of it heading north for Europe.

 In 1973, the Yom Kippur War was fought, with Egypt crossing the Suez Canal aiming to take back the Sinai Peninsula from Israel.
 This triggered the 1973 oil crisis and embargo.
 Britain was an ally to Israel during the Arab–Israeli conflict.
 The oil crisis presented a severe economic shock to Britain, which it was ill-placed to withstand.

 Outcome

 Only half of the loan was actually drawn by the British government and it was repaid by 4 May 1979, the day after the general election.
 Denis Healey, the Chancellor of the Exchequer at the time, went on to state that the main reason the loan had to be requested was that public sector borrowing requirement figures provided by the Treasury were grossly overstated.

 The IMF loan meant that the United Kingdom's economy could be stabilised whilst drastic budget cuts were implemented.
 Despite the security provided by the loan, the Labour Party had already begun separating into social democratic and more socialist camps, causing bitter rows inside the party and with the trades unions.
-Some believe the sterling crisis and IMF bailout may have contributed significantly to Margaret Thatcher's 1979 Conservative victory.
+The sterling crisis and IMF bailout contributed to Margaret Thatcher's 1979 Conservative victory.